Back to top

 - Female representation is in these industries/occupations is lower in the UK than the EU 15 average

 Read more in our Technology Insights 2012 reports.

-Find out about some of the issues behind gender inequality in IT in the e-skills UK Women in IT Scorecard report PDF 1MB
+Find out about some of the issues behind gender inequality in IT with our Women in IT research.

 See how e-skills UK is encouraging girls into IT